lucienlmy/5mod/How-to-edit-vanilla-Car-Generators-in-ymaps-&-replace-them-with-your-own-vehicles.md

 In theory (**Note:** NOT tested or confirmed but confident it will work :thumbsup:) it should also be possible to follow the process in the pic above & then edit the '**<position**' line coordinates & the '**<orientX/Y**' lines to create a completely new Car Generator location.
 No more Codewalker knowledge brick wall of silence as far as Car Generators are concerned :thumbsup:

 If you come to a fork in the road & don't know which way to go.
-Make your path. :slight_smile: :thumbsup:
+Make your path. 🙂 :thumbsup:

 Any questions or problems about any of this & I'll help you out :thumbsup: